 - Unemployment Rate: 3.9%

-With plenty of career opportunities, Minneapolis finds itself among the best cities for young professionals, and one of the best big cities in the U.S.!
-As the headquarters for major corporations like Target, U.S. Bank, and Ameriprise Financial, in addition to opportunities at publishing companies like Graywolf Press and Milkweed Editions, it can be easy to find a job in Minneapolis.
+With plenty of career opportunities, Minneapolis finds itself among the best cities for young professionals!
+Young professionals can find a large selection of jobs as many companies are headquartered in Minneapolis, like Target, U.S. Bank, and Ameriprise Financial, in addition to opportunities at publishing companies like Graywolf Press and Milkweed Editions, it can be easy to find a job in Minneapolis.
 Minnesota’s largest city is also one of the healthiest cities in the U.S., partly due to its abundance of parks and outdoor activities.
 And while it may be a thriving metropolis, Mill City still prioritizes reducing its environmental impact through the Minneapolis Climate Action Plan and Green Zones Initiative, which supports communities that have been disproportionately affected by pollution.
-Not to mention, living in Minneapolis gives you access to lots of live music venues along with incredible pro sports teams like the Minnesota Vikings (NFL), Minnesota Twins (MLB), and Minnesota Timberwolves (NBA).
+On top of the community efforts at making a positive difference in their city, there are also plenty of things to do in Minneapolis and the Twin Cities at large!
+Listen to your favorite artists at live music venues like First Avenue & 7th Street Entry and The Armory.
+Root for incredible pro sports teams like the Minnesota Vikings (NFL), Minnesota Twins (MLB), and Minnesota Timberwolves (NBA).
+Or dance the night away at AVA, Minneapolis’ premier disco lounge, or The Saloon, an LGBT+ friendly nightclub!

 Nashville, TN